Save our Chalk Streams

 Our key asks for Government

 By granting chalk streams a better protection in planning, we can protect these unique rivers from the direct and indirect harms associated with new development.
-We are calling on the Government to:
+The Wildlife Trusts collectively are working in coalition to call on the Government to:

 • Define chalk streams as irreplaceable habitats